viboverse/functional-programming-jamk/materials/04-types.md

     iex> h round/1

-It also works with operators and other constructs (try h +/2).
+It also works with operators and other constructs, try h(Kernel.+/2).
 Invoking h without arguments displays the documentation for IEx.Helpers, which is where h and other functionality is defined.

 &nbsp;